darrenjennings/guuu.io/docs/_posts/data-fetching-vue-composition-api.md

 - custom **caching** strategies - by default cache is in-memory, but can be customized to use `localStorage` for better offline experiences. `swrv` manages the cache store, and provides ttl mechanisms for eviction.
-- pagination. here is a short demo of using pagination in `swrv`:
+- pagination. here is a short demo of using pagination in `swrv`

 <iframe src="https://codesandbox.io/embed/swrv-base-69w6y?fontsize=14&hidenavigation=1&theme=dark" style="width:100%; height:500px; border:0; border-radius: 4px; overflow:hidden;" sandbox="allow-modals allow-forms allow-popups allow-scripts allow-same-origin"></iframe>